fullcalendar/fullcalendar-docs/pages/download.md

 [Changelog + All Releases &raquo;]({{ site.fullcalendar_repo }}/releases)

-## V4 Beta
+## V4 Alpha Release

-Want to try the v4 beta, which doesn't rely on jQuery or Moment anymore?
+Want to try the v4 alpha release, which doesn't rely on jQuery or Moment anymore?

 [More information &raquo;](https://fullcalendar.io/docs/v4/release-notes)